odrnk/bookmarkext/docs/initial_plan.md

 # Purpose

-- To improve user experience of working with bookmarks in a web browser.
+- Improve user experience of working with bookmarks in a web browser.
-- To better learn some technologies and programming languages: WebExtenstions, WebSockets, PostgreSQL.
+- Better learn some technologies and programming languages: WebExtenstions, WebSockets, PostgreSQL, Haskell.

 # Model